syntax-syndicate/canine-deployment-platform/README.md

 * “Pending” should have some kind of active spinner animation just for the feels
 * Rebulid metrics tabs so it works for both clusters & pods https://overcast.blog/zero-downtime-deployments-with-kubernetes-a-full-guide-71019397b924?gi=95ab85c45634
+* Team mates features

+## Potential add ons:
+- [ ] Add a TODO board based on code, on each code push

 ## Setup